Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 Lamplight Lounge Brunch

-Lamplight Lounge Brunch is offered on Fridays, Saturdays, and Sundays (9am-1pm), and you’ll need to make a reservation or get very lucky as a walk-up.
+Lamplight Lounge Brunch is offered on Fridays, Saturdays, and Sundays (9am-1pm), and you’ll need to make a reservation or get lucky as a walk-up.

 These are very delicious in my opinion, and also very spicy.
 Be ready for some heat.